Decoding QR Codes for fun and profit

 Q 11 3

-Note that the error correction levels are not in order, it should be L -> M -> Q -> H (from lowest to highest)
+Note that the error correction levels are not in order (from lowest to highest: L -> M -> Q -> H)

 Mask Binary Formula